wistein/TourCount/README.md

 See the License for the specific language governing permissions and limitations under the License.

-App icon and app background picture:
+App icon and app background picture by wistein
-- by wistein

 Butterfly pictures:
 - p07083.png derived from "Bright babul blue 2.jpg" by Savandurga Karnataka CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/)